 - Effective Friday, August 6th: Masks will be required for all members of the public and employees in all indoor County buildings, regardless of vaccination status.

-- NEW reservations are now available for dates Saturday, August 1 and later.
+- NEW reservations are now available for dates thru 2023.

 Nestled in the woods of Northern Onondaga County, Arrowhead Lodge has been a favorite destination for Central New Yorkers for nearly 30 years.
 Arrowhead Lodge is available year round for company picnics, family reunions, graduations or weddings and can be reserved in advance up to two years from event date.